ankithans/isdb-startups/README.md

 - Create your own startup.
 - Predict success and failiure of an startup using ml.
 - Predict if the startup can get a loan using ml.
+- Predict how much profit startup will make using ml.
 - Add reviews to a startup and get reviews sentiments using ml.
 - Invest on the startups using razorpay apis.
 - Get rewared by investing on a startup.